 The Pipelines software allows you to map welds by working along the pipeline in a downstream or upstream direction.
 When working in a downstream direction, the ID of the previously entered joint ahead automatically becomes the ID of the joint behind for the following weld.
-When working in an upstream direction, the ID of the joint behind automatically becomes the ID of the following weld.
+When working in an upstream direction, the ID of the joint behind automatically becomes the ID of the joint ahead of the following weld.